 - Use the “art of empowerment” for effective delegation.

 This course can be taken individually or as part of the Supervisory Management Certificate Program.
 This is an elective course.
-Take any six days of electives plus the three core courses to complete your certificate.
+Take any three electives plus the three core courses to complete your certificate.

 Who Should Attend